-At the conclusion of the Extended Evaluation period, ICANN will post all evaluator summary reports, by panel, from the Initial and Extended Evaluation periods.
+At the conclusion of the Extended Evaluation period, ICANN will post all evaluator reports from the Initial and Extended Evaluation periods.

 If an application passes the Extended Evaluation, it can then proceed to the next relevant stage.
 If the application does not pass the Extended Evaluation, it will proceed no further.